jo-sm/cryptocoin/README.md

 # Cryptocoin

+## NOTE: I haven't added code to this library since mid-2014.
+I know a lot of things have changed since then, and I am planning to get this to a more stable build.
+It's current a WIP, not production ready!

 Cryptocoin is a library for processing information from a Bitcoin-based cryptocoin network and wrapping that data in a useful and Ruby-like manner.
 Although based off of `bitcoin-ruby` in concept, it deviates largely due to its philosophy in implementations; rather than trying to do everything, `cryptocoin` just provides wrappers around cryptocoin structures such as a block or merkle tree.
 Due to this difference, it cannot do certain features such as block validation, as block validation requires information beyond the basic structure (multiple transactions).

 ## Installation